LedjoLleshaj/rentflix-frontend/WCAG_OUT.md

 - 1.3.4 Orientation: Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.

+  >il nostro app funziona in entrambi i modi(portrait/landscape) anche se per mobile e consigliabile usare landscape soprattuo per le tabelle ogni funzionamento e garantito in qualsiasi dimensione.

-- 1.3.5 Identify Input Purpose: The purpose of each input field collecting information about the user can be programmatically
+- ~~1.3.5 Identify Input Purpose: The purpose of each input field collecting information about the user can be~~ ~~programmatically~~

+  >Non abbiamo implementato la autocomplete.

 - 1.4.3 Contrast (Minimum): The visual presentation of text and images of text has a contrast ratio of at least 4.5:1

+  >Controllato con AXE devtools e risolto.

 - 1.4.4 Resize text: Except for captions and images of text, text can be resized without assistive technology up to 200 percent without loss of content or functionality.

+  >Abbiamo implementato la (zoom-in/zoom-out) che aiuta a cambiare le dimensioni della pagina (non solo text)

 - (Check) 1.4.10 Reflow: Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions

+  > La pagina e testata con le dimensioni di tablet mobile e desktop ed garantito la responsiveness

 - (Check) 1.4.11 Non-text Contrast: The visual presentation of the following have a contrast ratio of at least 3:1 against adjacent color(s)

+  >Garantito ta material e testato con AXE devtools

 - (Check) 1.4.13 Content on Hover or Focus: Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following...

+  Abbiamo usato sia hover mettendo una shadow sia cambiando il pointer.

 - (Check) 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.

+  >Abbiamo sempre messo la label per input

 - (Check) 2.4.7 Focus Visible: Any keyboard operable user interface has a mode of operation where the keyboard focus indicator is visible.

-- 2.5.1 Pointer Gestures: All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
+  >Garantito da Material

-- 3.1.2 Language of Parts: The human language of each passage or phrase in the content can be programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.
+- ~~3.1.2 Language of Parts: The human language of each passage or phrase in the content can be programmatically~~ ~~determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have~~ ~~become part of the vernacular of the immediately surrounding text.~~

+  >Non abbiamo language changes

 - 3.2.3 Consistent Navigation: Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.

+  >Gli elementi sono sempre nello stesso ordine.

-- 3.2.4 Consistent Identification: Components that have the same functionality within a set of Web pages are identified consistently.Pointer
+- 3.2.4 Consistent Identification: Components that have the same functionality within a set of Web pages are identified consistently.

+  >Per i buttoni che cambiano funzionalita (dark/light mode) cambia anche la aria label sempre

 -  3.3.3 Error Suggestion: If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.

+  >Nella login form abbiamo implementato la validazione che da anche il tipo di errore(>4  char...)
+Non diamo suggerimenti nella serach title siccome abbiamo fatto in modo che la tabella si aggiorna continuamente.

 - 3.3.4 Error Prevention (Legal, Financial, Data): For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true:

-  - Reversible: Submissions are reversible.
+  - ~~Reversible: Submissions are reversible.~~
   - Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.

+  >La data viene preso gia in formato corretto siccome lutente sceglie tra le possibile opzioni

   - Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

+  >Abbiamo una confirmation dialog quando si fa la renting di un film

-- 4.1.3 Status Messages: In content implemented using markup languages, status messages can be programmatically determined through role or properties such that they can be presented to the user by assistive technologies without receiving focus.
+- ~~4.1.3 Status Messages: In content implemented using markup languages, status messages can be programmatically~~ ~~determined through role or properties such that they can be presented to the user by assistive technologies without~~ ~~receiving focus.~~

 L'attributo role: specifica il ruolo (semantica) dell'elemento (button, checkbox, tree, tablist, tab, ecc);